katherinew5896/sep10-freedom-project/blog/entry04.md

   </body>
 </html>
 ````
 From this code i've learned to code and changing the property of shapes by using radius, height, color, and width.
+Also from previous projects we've learned how to do positioning and rotation.

 ## How to add aframe into your HTML